antoniapopeanga/Influence-Maximization/README.md

-# Influence Maximization - GraphNet app
+# Influence Maximization – GraphNet App

-This project implements and compares various algorithms for solving the influence maximization problem in social networks, based on the work of Kempe, Kleinberg, and Tardos (2003).
+This project is part of my bachelor’s thesis at the University of Bucharest.
+It implements and compares several algorithms for solving the **influence maximization** problem in social networks, inspired by the seminal work of Kempe, Kleinberg, and Tardos (2003).

 ## 🎯 Problem Overview

-The influence maximization problem addresses a fundamental question: **How does our social network influence our opinions and decisions?** Given the "six degrees of separation" theory, this research explores how influence propagates through social networks and how to maximize it strategically.
+The influence maximization problem addresses a key question:
+**How do social networks shape opinions, behaviors, and decisions?**

+Building on the “six degrees of separation” theory, this research investigates how influence propagates through social networks and how it can be maximized strategically.

+---

+> *"Modeling and optimizing influence has transformative implications"* — Kempe, Kleinberg & Tardos (2003)

 ### Applications
-- **Political Campaigns**: Strategic voter influence through key network nodes
+- **Political Campaigns** – identifying key individuals for maximizing voter outreach
-- **Marketing**: Viral marketing and product adoption
+- **Marketing** – viral advertising and product adoption strategies
-- **Epidemiology**: Disease spread modeling and intervention strategies
+- **Epidemiology** – modeling disease spread and planning effective interventions
-- **Social Sciences**: Understanding social conformity and personal choices
+- **Social Sciences** – analyzing social conformity and collective decision-making

 ## 🧮 Mathematical Framework